microsoft/Windows-driver-samples/templates/README.md

   Package:
     DriverPackage: Driver Install Package
-    PrinterDriverPackage: Printer Driver Install Package <-- Bug: This is listed but does not show in VS New Project... dialog
+    PrinterDriverPackage: Printer Driver Install Package <-- Bug: This is listed but does not show in VS "File -> New -> Project ..." dialog
     WinUsbInfPackage: WinUSB INF Driver Package

   WDF: